Skyvell/bmw-commision-design/README.md

 target_volume_achieved = financed_sales_volume_by_agent / target_financed_sales_volume_by_agent
 ```

-The target financed sales volume (target_financed_sales_volume_by_agent) is pulled from DynamoDB and then we have all the data to extract the commission rate form the Matrix, which is also pulled from DynamoDB.
+The rest of the data required for the commission calculation is pulled from DynamoDB (commission matrix and target financed sales volumes).

 #### Clawback calculation
-To calculate if there should be any clawback from previously sold contract we also need:
+A clawback list from Midas, which will be used to determine if there should be any clawbacks on previously payed issued commissions.
-- The clawback list.

 ### Midas API
 **TODO - Waiting for documentation.**